- includes encoded or spelled-out contact information.

-- Mentions that a tutor arrange lessons with a "caregiver."
+- mentions that a tutor arranges lessons with a "caregiver."

 - Do NOT click any links within the message